 - A. Following the adoption of these Rule Revisions, either upon current permit renewal or on issuance all permits shall list the: - 1.
 Name and mailing address of the person to whom the permit is issued; - 2.
 The location of the well or areas in a Well Field Project and the locations of facilities permitted; - 3.
 The date the permit or registration is to expire if activities authorized by the permit or registration are not commenced; - 4.
 The purpose for which the water is to be used; - 5.
 A statement that the water withdrawn is to be put to beneficial use at all times; - 6.
 The location of the use of the water from permitted wells within the District or to the extent known for Well Field Projects; - 7.
 A water well closure plan or a declaration that the applicant will comply with well plugging guidelines and report closure to the Commission; - 8.
 Any conditions and restrictions on water withdrawal; - 9.
-Any conservation oriented methods of drilling and operation imposed by the District: - 10.
+Any conservation oriented methods of drilling and operation imposed by the District; - 10.
 Any drought contingency plan requirements of the District; - 11.
 Statements that the permit is subject to the District's rules as those may be amended from time to time; and - 12.
-Other terms and conditions authorized by the Texas Water Code. - B. For transportation permits, in addition to the matters listed above, the Board may provide: - 1.
-The name and address of the person to whom the permit is issued: - 2.
+Other terms and conditions authorized by the Texas Water Code. - B. For transportation permits, in addition to the matters listed above, the permit may include: - 1.
+The name and address of the person to whom the permit is issued; - 2.
 The location of the pipeline facility; - 3.
 The date the permit is to expire if no Transportation Facility is constructed; - 4.
-A statement of the purpose for which the Transportation Facility will be used; - 6.
-A requirement that the water transported under the permit will be put to a beneficial use at all times;
+A statement of the purpose for which the Transportation Facility will be used;

-- 7. The location of the use of the water from the Transportation Facility to the extent known at the time of permit issuance; - 8. the method of calculating in district and out of district use quantities; - 9.
-Conditions and restrictions, if any, placed on the rate and amount of water transported; - 10.
-Any conservation oriented methods of constructing and operating the transportation facility; - 11.
-A drought contingency plan approved by the District; - 12.
-The amount of water that may be transferred out of the District; - 13.
-The period for which the water may be transferred; - 14.
-All Transportation Facilities shall be equipped with flow monitoring devices approved by the District and shall be available at all reasonable times for inspection by District personnel.
-The operator of a Transportation Facility shall be required to keep records and make quarterly reports to the District as to the operation of the transportation facility, including the volume of water transported during the preceding quarter; - 15.
-All Transportation Facilities shall reimburse the District for expenses incurred for administration in connection with this facility as outlined in Chapter 36, Texas Water Code; and - 12.
-This Rule does not apply to groundwater produced from wells located outside of the District.
+- 5. A requirement that the water transported under the permit will be put to a beneficial use at all times; - 6.
+The location of the use of the water from the Transportation Facility to the extent known at the time of permit issuance; - 7.
+The method of calculating in district and out of district use quantities; - 8.
+Conditions and restrictions, if any, placed on the rate and amount of water transported; - 9.
+Any conservation oriented methods of constructing and operating the transportation facility; - 10.
+A drought contingency plan approved by the District; - 11.
+The amount of water that may be transferred out of the District; - 12.
+The period for which the water may be transferred; - 13.
+A requirement for flow monitoring devices approved by the District, which shall be available at all reasonable times for inspection by District personnel.
+The operator of a Transportation Facility shall be required to keep records and make quarterly reports to the District as to the operation of the transportation facility, including the volume of water transported during the preceding quarter; - 14.
+A requirement for the Permit holder to reimburse the District for expenses incurred for administration in connection with their respective Transportation Facilities as outlined in Chapter 36, Texas Water Code.
+This Rule does not apply to groundwater produced from wells located outside of the District; and - 15.
+If water transported through or from the District originates from wells located outside the District, the Permit holder must allocate the quantities of water originating inside the District and outside the District in a manner acceptable to the District's Executive Manager.

-Rule 29 - Test Hole, Test Well Applications and Applications submitted under Rule 5
+Rule 29 - Test Hole and Test Well Applications and Applications Submitted under Rule 5